-Since the ASIC Derivative Transaction Rules (Clearing) 2015 (the ASIC Derivative Transaction Rules (Clearing)) were implemented, there have been international efforts to transition away from certain benchmark rates that are used in a range of financial instruments, including interest rate derivative contracts.
-These reforms necessitate amendments to the rules to maintain the intended scope of the clearing requirement.
+Since the ASIC Derivative Transaction Rules (Clearing) 2015 (the ASIC Derivative Transaction Rules (Clearing)) were first implemented, there have been international efforts to transition away from certain benchmark rates that are used in a range of financial instruments, including interest rate derivative contracts.
+These reforms required amendments to the rules to maintain the intended scope of the clearing requirement.

-This consultation paper-and the draft amended ASIC Derivative Transaction Rules (Clearing) attached to this consultation paper-outline our proposed approach to amending the product scope of the rules to reflect changes in OTC derivative markets that will have taken place by 3 January 2022.
-Specifically, we are proposing to remove products that reference certain discontinuing benchmarks and replace them with contracts that reference replacement near risk-free rates (RFRs) selected for each currency.
+On 7 December 2021, we released Consultation Paper 353 Proposed amendments to the ASIC Derivative Transaction Rules (Clearing) 2015 (CP 353) outlining our proposed approach to amending the product scope of the rules to reflect changes in OTC derivatives markets that were due to take place by 3 January 2022.
+Specifically, we proposed to remove products that referenced certain discontinuing benchmarks and to replace them with contracts referencing replacement near risk-free rates (RFRs) selected for each currency.